Here you will find African mural painting images.

 The main aspect to take into account when discussing African art is the enormous number of existing cultures.

-However, all African peoples share a series of dominant cultural traits which distinguish African Culture from the rest of the world.
+However, all African peoples share a series of dominant cultural traits that distinguish.
+African Culture from the rest of the world.

 For example, social values, religion, morals, political values, economics, and aesthetic values all contribute to African Culture.